vishnu7191/V2V-Communication-in-VANET-s/README.md

 Step-4: Process of Execution

---> open anaconda navigator select dataset file form the folder
+--> Open Anaconda Navigator and select the dataset file from the folder

-     source code & import it to current file location
+     source code & import it to the current file location

---> To run the code there two options the anaconda navigator
+--> To run the code there are two options the anaconda navigator

-    one is open file and run the code and another one is To run
+    one is to open a file and run the code and the other is To run

     code in Anaconda Navigator, you can use the keyboard shortcut

     Ctrl + Enter or Ctrl + Return in macOS

---> Then popup Window will appers asking like enter number of nodes,
+--> Then a popup Window will appear asking to enter the number of nodes,

-     give as a input in integer value.
+     give as an input in an integer value.

---> later provide source node (Start node) in integer value.
+--> Later provide the source node (Start node) an integer value.

---> also provide destination node (end node) in a network
+--> also provides destination node (end node) in a network

---> And finally enter a OTFS in integer value.
+--> And finally enter an OTFS in integer value.

---> It check's the all possible ways to reach the
+--> It checks all possible ways to reach the

-    source to destination node.
+    source to the destination node.
---> The PSOACO algoritm will give the shortest distance (Path) form
+--> The PSOACO algorithm will give the shortest distance (Path) form
-    source to destination node.
+    the source to the destination node.
 --> Then a popup window will alert the vehicle will Attack / Non-Attack